allo-protocol/allo-v2/contracts/readme/DirectGrantsSimpleStrategy.md

 **User Flow: Setting Milestones**

 1. Recipient or Pool Manager initiates a milestone setting request.
 2. Verifies if sender is authorized to set milestones for the recipient.
+(This can be recipient owner or the pool manager)
 3. If recipient's status is not "Accepted," reverts.
 4. If milestones are already set or milestones review status is "Accepted," reverts.
 5. Sets provided milestones for the recipient.